 (a)(1) HTF funds may be used for the production, preservation, and rehabilitation of affordable rental housing and affordable housing for first-time homebuyers through the acquisition (including assistance to homebuyers), new construction, reconstruction, or rehabilitation of nonluxury housing with suitable amenities, including real property acquisition, site improvements, conversion, demolition, and other expenses, including financing costs, relocation expenses of any displaced persons, families, businesses, or organizations; for operating costs of HTF-assisted rental housing; and for reasonable administrative and planning costs.
-Not more than one third of each annual grant may be used for operating cost assistance reserves.
-Operating cost assistance and operating more than 10 percent of the annual grant shall be used for housing for homeownership.
+Not more than one third of each annual grant may be used for operating cost assistance and operating cost assistance reserves.
+Operating cost assistance and operating cost assistance reserves.
+Operating cost assistance and operating cost assistance reserves may be provided only to rental housing acquired, rehabilitated, reconstructed, or newly constructed with HTF funds.
+Not more than 10 percent of the annual grant shall be used for housing for homeownership.
 HTF-assisted housing must be permanent housing.
 The specific eligible costs for these activities are found in §§93.201 and 93.202.
 The activities and costs are eligible only if the housing meets the property standards in §93.301, as applicable, upon project completion.